sound-data/DEER-Prototypes-EnergyPlus/commercial measures/SWHC012-05 Occupancy Sensor/README.md

 |COMPUTER CLASSROOM E4 CORE SPC (G.C5)|COMPUTER CLASSROOM E4 CORE SPC (G.C5) SZ-CRAC COOLING COIL|

-To extract the necessary area and cooling coil capacity for each classroom type, each classroom area and cooling coil name was added to query_SWHC012.txt to output the area and cooling coil capacity in the simdata results.
-The areas and cooling coil capacities were then summed respectively and used as the normalizing units for the energy savings.
+To extract the necessary area and cooling coil capacity for all classroom types, each classroom area and cooling coil name was added to query_SWHC012.txt to output the area and cooling coil capacity in the simdata results.
+The areas and cooling coil capacities were then summed respectively and used as the normalizing units for the energy savings calculations.
+Note that the following code includes area and cooling capacities from EPr, ERC, and ESe building types.

 Area and cooling capacity lines added to **query_SWHC012.txt**:
 ```